Negatively Curved Graphs: Motivation

-After the appearance of these applications various types of curved spaces have been presented as alternative methods to model big data or big networks.
+After the appearance of these applications various types of curved spaces were presented as alternative methods to model big data or big networks.
 Most of these spaces have a parameter, usually called the curvature of the space.
-Proposed applications of this line of thinking include community detection \cite{EM}, network security \cite{JL} \cite{J}, quantum information \cite{JLS,JSL}, influence in regulatory networks \cite{ADM,BCC}, graph mining \cite{AD}, and connectivity of sensor networks \cite{ALJKZ}.
-We will focus on the application of describing the congestion in a network.
-Suggested models of networks that incorporate congestion have involved hyperbolic spaces \cite{CCL}, curved $2$-manifolds \cite{NS}, or fixed points in the automorphism group of the graph \cite{JLBB}.
+Proposed uses of curvature include community detection \cite{EM}, network security \cite{J,JL}, quantum information \cite{JLS,JSL}, influence in regulatory networks \cite{ADM,BCC}, graph mining \cite{AD}, connectivity of sensor networks \cite{ALJKZ}, and network modeling \cite{KPKVB,CF}.
+These projects use discretizations of negative curvature; we investigate discretizations of positive curvature in a companion paper \cite{Y_pos}.

+We model all networks as graphs with a vertex set $V$ and edges $E$ with edge weights $w:E \rightarrow \mathbb{R}_{\geq 0}$.
+The length of a path is the sum of the weights on its edges,\footnote{Weights on edges have been used to symbolize many different types of quantities.
+Here we use it to represent length.
+This is the opposite of using weights to represent similarity, which is also common.} and the distance between two points is the length of the shortest path between them.
+Edge weighted graphs are sufficiently general to model all finite metric spaces.
+A metric space is a \emph{tree metric} if it can be represented using graph distance where the underlying graph is a tree.
+Tree metrics are also known as additive metrics.

+Most of the above projects use curvature to either find a ``center'' of the network or establish a tree metric over the nodes of the network that approximates the standard graph distance.
+One motivation for locating the center is that it provides a manner in which the algorithms of Shavitt and Tankel \cite{ST} and Bogu\~{n}\'{a}, Papadopoulos, and Krioukov \cite{BPK} to embed a network in hyperbolic space can be used on an arbitrary hyperbolic network without collateral information about a backbone.
+This motivated links to be conjectured to exist between a well-defined ``center'' and each of hyperbolic spaces \cite{JLA,JLB}, curved $2$-manifolds \cite{NS}, and fixed points in the automorphism group of the graph \cite{JLBB}.
+Finding a tree metric that approximates the structure of a given network is a topic that predates graph curvature by several decades and has its own applications to routing schemes \cite{CDEHVX,D}, evolutionary trees \cite{ABFPT,DHHKMW}, graph mining \cite{AD}, computational geometry \cite{BIS}, and graph visualization \cite{DG}.

+A key thing the reader should notice in the above literature review is the breadth of ideas rather than the depth.
+That is, there are many different approaches to tree metrics or analogues for curvature mentioned above, but none of these ideas have been refined through repeated study.
+The motivation of this paper is to simplify the disparate apply-curvature-to-discrete-spaces field through proving, strengthening, or disproving connections among some of the known algorithms, parameters, and results.
+This is by no means a survey, and for brevity we only touch on ideas for which we have results.
+Proving or disproving more connections between other parameters and results in the field would be interesting.

+The results presented here are of two forms: (A) we unify into a single theory the different definitions for curvature that are rigorously connected to congestion, several of the different measurements for the quality of a tree metric approximation, and all of the corresponding best-known algorithms for constructing an approximate tree metric, and (B) we generalize the result of Chepoi, Dragan, and Vax\`{e}s \cite{CDV} about the existence of a ``center'' in a hyperbolic network from unweighted graphs (i.e. $w \equiv 1$) to general metric spaces (the changes also lead to a faster algorithm to find the center).